greenisagoodcolor/FreeAgentics/README.md

+This work, "CogniticNet," by Andrew Blake Pashea, is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

 # CogniticNet

 CogniticNet is a multi-agent UI design grid world for creating, managing, and observing autonomous AI agent interactions.
 This experimental platform enables researchers and developers to explore emergent behaviors in multi-agent systems through a visual, interactive interface.